AY2526S1-CS2103T-F15a-2/tp/docs/UserGuide.md

 Format: `list`

 ### Editing a person : `edit`

 Edits an existing person in the address book.

-Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [o/OCCUPATION] [pr/PRIORITY] [t/TAG]…`
+Format: `edit INDEX [n/NAME] [p/PHONE] [e/EMAIL] [a/ADDRESS] [o/OCCUPATION] [pr/PRIORITY] [t/TAG]…​`

 - Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
-The index **must be a positive integer** 1, 2, 3, …
+The index **must be a positive integer** 1, 2, 3, …​
 - At least one of the optional fields must be provided.
 - Existing values will be updated to the input values.
 - When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.
 - You can remove all the person’s tags by typing `t/` without specifying any tags after it.

 Examples:

-- `edit 1 p/91234567 e/johndoe@example.com o/Teacher` Edits the phone number, email and occupation of the 1st person.
+- `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st person to be `91234567` and `johndoe@example.com` respectively.
-- `edit 2 n/Betsy Crower t/ o/ pr/HIGH` Edits the name of the 2nd person to be `Betsy Crower`, clears all existing tags, clears occupation (use `o/` to clear) and changes the priority to HIGH.
+- `edit 2 n/Betsy Crower t/ pr/HIGH` Edits the name of the 2nd person to be `Betsy Crower`, clears all existing tags and changes the priority to HIGH.

 ### Locating persons by name: `find`